freemansoft/flutter-embedded/README.md

 1. Run a single site containing both apps.
 2. Run two sites with the new site proxied through the original site.
-3. Run dual site where the original site refers to or loads the new flutter site in iFrames .
+3. Run dual site where the original site refers to or loads the new flutter site in iFrames.
 4. Run dual site where the original site refers to or loads the new flutter site in an element.

-## V1
+## V1 Web App

 V1 implements #3 and #4.
 It simulates a dual site by running two web servers.